MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Downloading the blob containing the job output_

 1. Open the downloaded JSON file in your favorite text editor.
 Each object (row) in the output represents a potentially fraudulent transaction.
-The number of rows and the content of each row will vary from machine to machine as well as from one run to another.
+Note that **the number of rows and the content of each row will vary from machine to machine as well as from one run to another**.

     ![JSON job output](images/output-blob.png)